Syllabus: ART 293-01 Professional Practices: The Business of Art

 Assignments: All assignments will be due at the beginning of class on the date specified, either posted to the blog, emailed, or turned in on Canvas (will be specified).

 Grading: Seventy percent (70%) of the grade: Students will be required to complete and submit a professional artist application, which includes images, artist statement, biography, exhibition statement or project proposal, resume/cv and cover letter.
-Thirty percent (30%)of the grade: evidence of engaging with source materials and text through participation, involvement in group critique and discussion.
+Thirty percent (30%)of the grade: evidence of engaging with source materials and text through participation, internship, involvement in group critique and discussion.

 30% Participation: evidence of engaging with source materials and text through involvement in group critique and discussion.